Home

 James Choi is Professor of Finance at the Yale School of Management.
 His primary research is in household finance and behavioral finance; his work on automatic enrollment has led to changes in pension plan design around the world.
 He has also published research on the effects of social identity and how to use psychology to increase preventive health behaviors.

 Professor Choi is a two-time recipient of the TIAA Paul A. Samuelson Award for outstanding scholarly writing on lifelong financial security.
-He is a Scientific Advisor to the Retirement and Disability Research Center at the National Bureau of Economic Research, an Associate Editor at the Journal of Finance, a member of the American Finance Association’s Ethics Committee, and a TIAA Institute Fellow.
-He has served on the FINRA Investor Issues Committee.
+He is an Associate Editor at the Journal of Finance, a member of the American Finance Association’s Ethics Committee, and a TIAA Institute Fellow.
+He has previously served as a Co-Director of the Retirement and Disability Research Center at the National Bureau of Economic Research and as a member of the FINRA Investor Issues Committee.
 He holds a Ph.D. in economics and an A.B. in applied mathematics from Harvard University.

 NOTE: Due to an overwhelming volume of email, I regret that I am unable to respond to requests to be hosted as a visiting scholar (unless we have previously met in person), job applications that are not in response to a specific job posting, and requests for academic advice or research mentorship from high school students and college students not enrolled at Yale.